When Is the Best Time to Focus on Cancer Nutrition?

 These are not small gains.
 They’re meaningful shifts in how people move through treatment and recover afterwards.

 People who begin focusing on their nutrition before treatment often tell me afterwards how helpful it was to have had that window to get a few things in place.
-Having a simple, clear plan helped them feel calmer and better resourced as treatment began.
+Having a clear plan helped them feel calmer and better resourced as treatment began.

 People say these things: